By Abigail Korenek

 Peer Reviewed

 Sleep is a currency of wellness.
-Increased sleep duration has been associated with enhanced cognitive performance and decreased risk …
+Increased sleep duration has been associated with enhanced cognitive performance and decreased …

 By Lydia Pan